Find Trade Colleges

 Read full report on Precision Metal Working at Naugatuck Valley Community College

-You’ll be in good company if you decide to attend Advanced Welding Institute.
-It ranked #5 on our 2023 Best Value Precision Metal Working Undergraduate Certificate Schools in the New England Region list.
-AWI is a small private for-profit school located in the small city of South Burlington.
+You’ll join some of the best and brightest minds around you if you attend Advanced Welding Institute.
+The school came in at #5 on this year’s Best Value Precision Metal Working Undergraduate Certificate Schools in the New England Region list.
+AWI is a small private for-profit school located in the city of South Burlington.

 After completing their Undergraduate Certificate, precision metal working graduates from AWI carry an average student debtload of $5,386.